-Avascular Necrosis of the Hip
+Avascular Necrosis of the Hip Bone

-By Ehren Allen, Certified Manual Therapist/Physical Therapist
+By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

-Avascular Necrosis of the Hip
+What is Avascular Necrosis of the Hip Bone?

-- Trauma- This can be from a fracture or a dislocation of the hip.
+- Trauma: This can be from a fracture or a dislocation of the hip.

-- Fat deposits in the vessels – this can occur from high lipid counts in the blood
+- Fat deposits in the vessels: This can occur from high lipid counts in the blood.

 Risks for developing AVN vary but may include:

-- Steroid use – this may increase lipids in the blood
+- Steroid use: This may increase lipids in the blood.

-- Radiation therapy from cancer treatment
+- Radiation therapy from cancer treatment.